What is the Iran nuclear deal?

 Other countries that signed the deal with the U.S., including allies France, Britain and France, have called on Washington to stick to the agreement.

-France’s President Emmanuel Macron has said that while it was imperfect, there was no “Plan B.”
+French President Emmanuel Macron has said that while it was imperfect, there is no “Plan B.”